Just so you know, we may receive a commission from the links on this website - read why you should trust us.

 • Iodine is critical for a woman’s healthy thyroid function during pregnancy.

-• Multi vitamins are widely available in retail pharmacies, supermarkets, and online.
+• Multivitamins are widely available in retail pharmacies, supermarkets, and online.

 Lucy Upton recommends only buying supplements from a reliable company with robust quality control i.e. brands on sale in pharmacies.
 Choosing a ‘pregnancy’ labelled vitamin and mineral supplement is essential.
-Preparations for the general adult population are likely to contain vitamin A, which in large amounts can harm your unborn baby.
+Vitamins made for the general adult population are likely to contain vitamin A, which in large amounts can harm your unborn baby.

 "Folate as a nutrient is important for all the trimesters of pregnancy for healthy development, energy, healthy blood, mood and more and isn’t just for pregnancy - for all life stages.

 "Some women have a genetic issue that means they are unable to easily convert Folic Acid in the body to Folate (this is what would normally need to happen when anyone supplements Folic Acid).
-Those women would be better off supplementing with a pregnancy multi-nutrient that can be used through all trimesters which contains Folate (not Folic Acid).
+Those women would be better off supplementing with a pregnancy multi-nutrient that can be used through all trimesters containing Folate (not Folic Acid).
 If in doubt of genetics, the easiest step is to choose a formula that only contains natural and methylated Folate."

 Pregnancy vitamins to buy